isomerpages/nrf-gyss/_gyss-2026/External Ecosystem Events.md

 variant: tiptap
 description: ""
 ---
-<p>Throughout the week of the GYSS 2026, the laureates will also be giving
+<p>Throughout the week of the GYSS 2026, the laureates also gave talks at
-talks at various partner events across Singapore.
-These events are open to the public.</p>
+various partner events across Singapore that are open to the public.</p>
 <h3>6 JANUARY 2026</h3>
 <blockquote>
 <p><strong>IAS Lee Kong Chian Distinguished Professor Public Lecture – Prof David Baker</strong>